ashen-zhao/stylize/README.md

 let styledString  = style(string)
 ```

-#### Combining Styles
+#### Composing Styles

-stylize has a `combine` function that can combine any number of styles into one:
+stylize has a `compose` function that can compose a style from multiple styles

 ```swift
 let string          = NSAttributedString(string: "Hello World")